Continuity of Hilbert-Kunz multiplicity and F-signature: Examples and questions

-By comparison, it is not that hard to see that Hilbert-Samuel multiplicity is locally constant at parameter elements in regular local ring.
-In fact, Srinivas and Trivedi (\cite[Corollary~5]{SrinivasTrivedi1997}) showed that the entire Hilbert function is locally constant.
+By comparison, it is not that hard to see that Hilbert--Samuel multiplicity is locally constant at parameter elements in regular local ring.
+In fact, Srinivas and Trivedi (\cite[Corollary~5]{SrinivasTrivedi}) showed that the entire Hilbert function is locally constant.